How to Install Snow Guards on Metal Roofing

 • Clear roofing adhesive

 Place a mark with a pencil 6 inches up from the lower edge of the roof and 6 inches in from one side.
-Continue to make marks 6 inches up from the edge, placing them 24 inches apart as you move the length of the roof.
+Continue to make marks 6 inches up from the lower edge, placing them 24 inches apart as you move across the length of the eave.

 Make a second row of marks 12 inches from the lower edge of the roof.
 Make the first mark 12 inches from the side rather than 6.
-Keep the marks 24 inches apart, giving you two horizontal rows with staggered marks.
+Keep the marks 24 inches apart. so they're staggered with the first row of marks.

-Put on protective work gloves and clean the area around each mark with ISO wipes.
-If the pencil marks get rubbed off when you are cleaning, make new marks on the cleaned areas.
+Put on protective work gloves and clean the area around each mark with isopropyl alcohol wipes.
+As the pencil marks get rubbed off when you are cleaning, make new marks on the cleaned areas.
 Take off the work gloves and put on thick latex gloves.

 Apply clear roofing adhesive to the bottom of the first snow guard.
 Cover the entire bottom with the adhesive.

 Press the glued end of the snow guard along the first mark on the roof until the adhesive seeps out from underneath.
 Place the guard so the vertical edge faces up the slope of your roof.
-Wipe away the excess glue from around the guard with your finger.
-Use the pencil marks as your guides as you continue to attach the snow guards along the staggered rows on the roof.
+Wipe the excess glue from around the guard with your finger.

-• Some snow guards have screw holes in them so you can drill the guards in place; this is necessary only if you experience unusually heavy snowfall.
+Some snow guards have screw holes in them so you can drill the guards in place; screws are necessary only if your locale experiences heavy snowfall.